Query

 > with = default;

-// this can improve code readability and increase perfomance + it allows accessing non-static members of the system
+// it can improve code perception and increase performance + it allows you to access non-static members of the system

-public struct SomeFunctionSystem : IInitSystem, IUpdateSystem, World.IQueryFunction<Position, Velocity, Name> {
+public struct SomeFunctionSystem : IInitSystem, IUpdateSystem, W.IQueryFunction<Position, Velocity, Direction> {

 private UserService1 _userService1;